simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The nyer-wa of the monastery proposed to follow a caravan trail lying east of the usual caravan route Yum-beise-An-hsi chou.
 This route had the great advantage of being shorter than the usual one.
 Until recently it was considered dangerous for caravans on account of the brigand activity in its neighborhood, but considering our armament, the nyer-wa was confident that we could attempt the desert crossing by it.
 This route was often followed by contrabandists and was well known to some of the monks in the monastery.
 The nyer-wa promised to produce a reliable guide the next day.
 The only sure way of crossing a desert is to engage a good guide and intrust him with the selection of camping places and finding of water wells.
 European maps cannot always be relied upon, and moreover there are no route maps of the region of sufficiently large scale.
 The only means of finding the correct direction in the Gobi are a good guide and the compass.

 The Mongol guides are famous throughout central Asia for their wonderful knowledge of the country.
 It is an almost supernatural capacity that always helps them to find a passable trail or water well.
-After our sad experience with the guide from Udzen-Wang to Yumbeise, we all were rather skeptical about these qualities of Mongolian g^uides, but on reaching Shih-pao-ch’eng in the Nan Shan safely, we had to admit that for a whole month of trying desert crossing our Mongol guides --- lamas of the Yum-beise kiiren --- never misled the caravan, always finding water supply in a country that seemed utterly barren.
+After our sad experience with the guide from Udzen-Wang to Yumbeise, we all were rather skeptical about these qualities of Mongolian g^uides, but on reaching Shih-pao-ch’eng in the Nan Shan safely, we had to admit that for a whole month of trying desert crossing our Mongol guides --- lamas of the Yum-beise küren --- never misled the caravan, always finding water supply in a country that seemed utterly barren.

 Early next morning I went, accompanied by our Tibetan guide, to the monastery to settle with the nyer-wa the cost of hiring the camels from Yum-beise to Shih-pao-ch’eng and the date of our departure.